Last edited: October 4, 2020.

 …public officials depend much more on us to sustain their livelihoods…

-By contrast, public officials depend much more on us to sustain their livelihoods, in that individuals provide scarce and valuable votes that can’t be got anywhere else.
-This is true when electoral mechanisms work, political alternatives exist, and public officials cannot override these controls to secure enduring private gain.
-So under these conditions — fortunately relatively “normal” in 20th- and 21st-century liberal western states — individuals have a lot of net power over public officials in a democracy.
+By contrast, public officials depend much more on us to sustain their livelihoods, in that individuals provide scarce and valuable votes, which can’t be got anywhere else.
+This is true when electoral mechanisms work, political alternatives to current governments exist, and public officials cannot practically override these controls to secure their own enduring private gain.
+So under these conditions — fortunately relatively “normal” in 20th- and 21st-century liberal Western states — individuals have a lot of net power over public officials in a democracy.

-(ii) Now, power analyses between individuals and firms run along similar lines.
-Individuals play two key roles vis-à-vis firms and the investors/ shareholders they represent: our role as ‘consumer’ and our role as ‘worker.’
-But in each case, power relationships are governed by market forces — namely supply and demand in product markets, and supply and demand in labour markets.
-And these supply-demand relationships embody the essential elements of relative ‘motivational investment’ and relative ‘availability’ as set out by Emerson, but in the economic context.
+(ii) Now second, power analyses between individuals and firms run along similar lines.
+Individuals play two key roles vis-à-vis firms and the investors/ shareholders they represent: individuals’ role as ‘consumers’ and our role as ‘workers.’
+But in each case, power relationships are governed by market forces — namely supply-and-demand in product markets, and supply-and-demand in labour markets.
+And these supply-demand relationships embody, in the economic sphere, the essential elements of relative ‘motivational investment’ and relative ‘availability’ as first set out by Emerson, and as reflected in the 4 power factors above.

 …government depends on firms for valuable and scarce funds and jobs…

 Thus, whereas (large) domestic firms tend to have options around the world to turn a profit, and so need (domestic) government less, government depends on firms for valuable and scarce funds and jobs that are hard to find in the same supply elsewhere.
-So large, mobile firms today — representing an increasing share of all firms — enjoy material net power over government.
+So large, mobile firms today — representing an increasing share of all firms, per Part I — enjoy material net power over government.

-Having addressed each key power relationship between individuals, firms, and government, it becomes clear upon review that individuals (and firms) have power over well-functioning democratic government.
+Having reviewed power relationships as between individuals, firms, and government, it’s readily apparent that individuals and firms have power over well-functioning democratic government, and could compel government to pursue the global public good if they so desired.
 These specifications are set out graphically, for convenience, in Appendix C.

-(Now before moving on, it’s worth noting one thing about government’s power over itself.
+(A brief detour before moving on with the argument-proper: it’s worth noting one thing about government’s power over itself.
 As can be seen from the power analyses above, well-functioning democratic government has perhaps (and perhaps ironically) the least power over other parts of society.
-This (happy) circumstance is by design, but shouldn’t be taken for granted or assumed to hold forever.
+This (happy) circumstance is by prescient constitutional thinkers’ design; but it shouldn’t be taken for granted or assumed to hold forever.
 Public officials, being human, do what they can to rewrite democratic rules to their own advantage, and to insulate themselves from competition, as Katherine Gehl and Michael Porter note.
 Gerrymandering creates electoral maps favourable to governing coalitions.
 Laws restricting independents’ access to the general election ballot discourage new political alternatives to incumbent parties.
 And arcane parliamentary rules restricting what gets debated in legislative chambers prevent good ideas from getting enacted (see the self-serving “Hastert Rule” in the U.S., for example).

 Thanks to the foresight of some of history’s most profound political thinkers and constitutional designers, large federal democratic states will hopefully be able to avoid some of government’s worst possible tendencies toward tyranny, since sub-federal jurisdictions would also need to be overcome to bring about absolute totalitarianism.
 But sustained incremental perversions to electoral systems can substantially weaken the force with which citizens can direct government action and hold government accountable.

-While government still today responds to the will of its constituents (at least somewhat), constituents need to remain ever vigilant to ensure that government keeps working for them.)
+So while government still today responds to the will of its constituents (at least to some degree), constituents need to remain ever vigilant to ensure that government keeps working for them, and not itself.

 (c) Still, no one has the power-adjusted incentive to pursue the global public good.

-The result of section (b) is that, since individuals (and firms) have power over well-functioning democratic government, government will tend to pursue what matters to individuals and firms, because public officials must win votes from individuals (and financing from firms) to keep hold of their public titles, as mentioned in section (a).
-And this holds so long as electoral mechanisms work, political alternatives exist, and public officials lack the ability to override electoral controls to secure enduring private gain.
+The result of section (b) above is that, since individuals and firms have power over well-functioning democratic government, government will tend to pursue what matters to individuals and firms, because public officials must win votes from individuals comprising the electorate, and financing from firms, to keep hold of their public titles, as first raised in section (a).
+And these power relationships hold so long as electoral mechanisms work, political alternatives exist, and public officials lack the ability to override electoral controls to secure their own enduring private gain.

-Inconveniently, though, individuals and firms place value on the (global) public good relatively less than they do on matters that directly impact their private wellbeing, as mentioned in section (a).
+Inconveniently, though, individuals and firms place value on the (global) public good relatively less than they do on matters that more immediately impact their own personal wellbeing, as mentioned in section (a).
 Individuals justifiably care much more about things posing more immediate concern to our personal wellbeing: health, safety, material well-being, recreation, and the like; and firms exist to make a profit.
 And this suggests that neither individuals nor firms have sufficient incentive to compel government to use its capabilities to pursue the global public good.

-Thus, in the final analysis, pursuit of the global public good is weak ultimately because no group expresses the power-adjusted incentive needed to pursue the global public good.
-And so, any viable solution must necessarily (and perhaps even sufficiently) instil this incentive.
+Thus, in the final analysis, pursuit of the global public good is relatively weak, ultimately because no group manifests the power-adjusted incentive needed to pursue the global public good.
+Any viable solution must necessarily — and perhaps even sufficiently, as we’ll see — instil this incentive.

 First, one might reasonably ask why it wouldn’t be best to incentivize firms directly for achieving the (global) public good.
-Firms have the necessary capabilities; and despite that today’s most powerful firms tend to exacerbate many of our presently most-pressing public issues (as described in Part I), firms are still on balance a force for good in the world, continuing to work wonders where properly motivated.
-Indeed, politicians and jurists increasingly seem to support the idea that firms should be made directly responsible for making corporate decisions that align with the public good.
-One can see this in, for example, the Supreme Court of Canada decision in BCE Inc. v.
-1976 Debentureholders, which holds that directors’ fiduciary duty is owed to the “corporation,” and not to shareholders, as in previously well-established ratios.
+Firms have the necessary capabilities; and despite that today’s most powerful firms tend to exacerbate many of our presently-most-pressing public issues (as described in Part I), firms are still on balance a force for good in the world, continuing to work wonders where properly motivated.
+Indeed, politicians and jurists alike increasingly seem to support the idea that firms should be made directly responsible for making corporate decisions that align with the public good.
+This is reflected in, for example, the Supreme Court of Canada decision in BCE Inc. v.
+1976 Debentureholders, which holds that directors’ fiduciary duty is owed to the “corporation” — a catch-all term including labour, impacted communities, and investors alike — and not solely to shareholders, as in previously well-established ratios.
+Or another contemporary example: consider U.S. democrats’ contention that private sector entities like Facebook should themselves be held accountable for regulating certain political speech on its platform.

 …to assign firms … would ultimately be dangerous and undemocratic…